Kalepa/safe-init/README.md

 - **Initialization Checks**: Detects missing Sentry initialization and Lambda init phase timeouts, preventing silent failures and providing early warning signs.
 - **Timeout Notifications**: Sends notifications a configurable number of seconds before the Lambda timeout occurs, giving you a heads-up to investigate and address potential issues.
 - **AWS Secrets Resolution**: Automatically resolves AWS Secrets Manager secrets in environment variables, simplifying secret management and access.
+- **Unlimited Environment Variables**: Supports loading extra environment variables from a JSON file, allowing you to easily manage and configure your Lambda functions.

 ### Customization and Flexibility
 - **Customizable Logger**: Allows you to use a custom logger instead of the default structlog logger, providing flexibility to integrate with your existing logging setup.